 On the anxiety side, is it better to push them past their comfort zones with new experiences or allow them to opt out if they’re uncomfortable?

 RPJ: Ask them what they’re feeling anxious about.
-And if the anxiety is because they don’t think they’re smart, are these things true?
-These things are not true.
-Show them and talk to them about the things that we know, because anxiety is something where folks are looking ahead and they’re not necessarily in the present moment.
+If the anxiety is because they don’t think they’re smart, is that true?
+No. Show them and talk to them about the things that we know, because anxiety is something where folks are looking ahead and they’re not necessarily in the present moment.
 Do practices like meditation that help them stay in the present.
-And these things that they’re anxious about, look at them to see if they’re true or not.
-Generally they’re not true.
-Have this conversation, bring them into the present to show them that these things that they’re anxious about really are things that not true.
+Have this conversation, and bring them into the present to show them that these things that they’re anxious about really are things that are not true.

 How do you help them with their emotion regulation and impulse control?

 MS: I’m taking a deep breath when I answer that question because it’s a long road.
 I want people to know that, but it can be done.
 There’s no quick fix for kids who are having trouble controlling their emotions, but it’s going to be an approach that has to do with teaching them skills they can learn to help calm themselves down.

 If you have a child who is struggling with the emotional symptoms of ADHD, the best thing you can do is work with a psychologist.
 Because that’s one piece of ADHD that the medications don’t help with as much, but the psychology side of it really can help with it.
 And it is a long road, but as kids get older, those who have the right tools in their hands and the parents who’ve been doing the right things will see improvement over time.